shifaspv/BigruCNN-SE-tensorflow/README.md

-# BigruCNN-SE-tensorflow
-BigruCNN: Bidirectional Recurrent Convolution and its application to speech enhancement
+# BigruCNN: Bidirectional Recurrent Convolution and its application to speech enhancement